DINA-community/String-Atlas/README.md

-# String-Sisyphos
+# String-Atlas

 For normalisation of input data the following files are provided.
-They are used for the netbox plugin [DDDC](../DDDC-Netbox-plugin) and for the intented CSAF Handler.
+They are used for the netbox plugin [DDDC](../../DDDC-Netbox-plugin) and for the intented CSAF Handler.

 ## Usage